 How to Use a Polariser in the Field

-Place the camera on a tripod, mount the CPL and rotate it until you see the reflections are mostly gone from the water or until the colour of the sky and foliage improves.
+Place the camera on a tripod, mount the CPL and rotate it until you see the reflections have mostly disappeared from the water or until the colour of the sky and foliage improves.

 You may need to move also the camera a bit in order to maximise the effect of the CPL filter.

 Beware of using a CPL filter on ultra wide-angle lenses, as the darkening effect on the blue of the sky will not be homogeneous due to the physical principles behind the how CPL filters work.